qzzhang/KBSolrUtil/README.md

 # KBSolrUtil
 ---

 This is the basic readme for this module.
-This module contains an example method that counts the contigs in a contig set.
+This module contains utility methods for interfacing with KBase Solr.